ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ## Deleting a Scene

-To delete a scene from your project, it can not be currently loaded, or set as the main scene.
+To delete a scene from your project, it can not be currently loaded or set as the main scene.
 When deleting a scene, all objects in the **Hierarchy** will be deleted.
 Objects such as template instances (including script instances) will be deleted from the **Hierarchy**, but not from **Project Content**.
-This means, any changes to a template that needs to be kept,, should be updated before the scene is deleted.
+This means, any changes to a template that needs to be kept, should be updated before the scene is deleted.

 !!! info "**Core** will confirm if the scene should be deleted."